IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/README.md

 6. Create a migration ``dotnet ef migrations add InitialCreate ``
 7. Then update the database ``dotnet ef database update --connection <connectionstring>`` and publish the app like before (using visual studio or pushing to git branch)

+ > Don't forget to update your redirect url in Azure AD to the domain.

 You should now be able to visit your website!

 ### Errors